-If this year’s “Global Big Day” didn’t fit into your busy spring schedule, here’s another chance to make your birding count!
-How about a Big Atlas Weekend?
+Get ready for the Big Atlas Weekend!
 This exciting annual event is a fun way for birders from across the province to document breeding birds and come together as a birding community.
 For many birds in our area, breeding peaks in late June.
 It’s a great time to confirm breeding and fill gaps in the Atlas dataset.

 This event is being coordinated across the four US states and two Canadian provinces currently conducting breeding bird atlases: Newfoundland, Ontario, New York, Maine, Maryland and DC, and North Carolina.

-June 24-26 – Big Atlas Weekend!
-Go atlasing in any of the six participating regions from 6 pm NDT on Friday to 11:59 pm NDT on Sunday.
+- June 23-25 – Big Atlas Weekend!
+Go atlassing in any of the six participating states/provinces from 6 pm EDT on Friday to 11:59 pm EDT on Sunday.

-June 29 @ 6 pm EDT – Awards ceremony.
-Enjoy highlights from the weekend, share your stories in small groups with atlassers from all regions, and find out who won the individual and state/provincial champion awards.
-Register for this event here.
+- June 28 @ 6 pm EDT – Awards ceremony.
+Enjoy highlights from the weekend, share your stories in small groups with atlassers from all states/provinces, and find out who won the individual and state/provincial champion awards.
+[Register here]

 How to Participate